 We go to our national forests to hike, camp, fish, and cut firewood.
 But they are more than recreation grounds and stores of resources.
 Forests provide homes for wild creatures, keep our air clean, and filter our water.

-From piñon and juniper scrubland, to ponderosa forests, to high-elevation aspen and fir, our forests are vital to the Colorado Plateau.
+From pinyon and juniper scrubland, to ponderosa forests, to high-elevation aspen and fir, our forests are vital to the Colorado Plateau.
 We work to protect them for plants, animals, and people alike.

-We’ve been helping restore the world’s largest contiguous ponderosa pine forest.
-The long-term project involves thinning of small trees, prescribed burns, and restoring springs and streams on 2.4 million acres across four national forests.
+We are helping restore the world’s largest contiguous ponderosa pine forest.
+The long-term project involves thinning of small trees, prescribed burns, and restoring springs and streams on 2.4 million acres across four national forests in northern Arizona.
 More on the Four Forest Restoration Initiative (4FRI) ›

 Aspen stands are shady respites in the summer and confetti storms of gold leaves in the fall, but they are losing ground in Utah’s high country.
 We’re working with the Forest Service, ranchers, and other groups to make sure aspen have a chance to take root.
 More on our aspen restoration work ›

 Forests play a key role in capturing, filtering, and supplying clean water for plant, animal, and human communities.
-As part of our forest restoration work, we're surveying streams and restoring springs.
-See what volunteers are helping us accomplish on the ground ›
+We're restoring springs and streams to help make our forests more resilient.

 It's easy to take our forests for granted.
-But the reality is that unnaturally severe wildfires, drought, and over-use pose serious threats to the ponderosa and aspen landscapes we love.
+But the reality is that unnaturally severe wildfires, drought, and overuse pose serious threats to the ponderosa and aspen forests we love.

 Scientists agree.
 The Southwest is heating up.
 For forests, this means increased drought, pest outbreaks, the spread of invasive species, and more severe wildfires.